 You name it, I knew it.
-In fact I can almost see myself joining this flash mob dance for Marcos’ birthday celbration.
+I can almost see myself joining this flash mob dance for Marcos’s birthday celebration.

-All the unwritten arguments, and demonizing of the Aquino’s to the victim blaming of the Marcoses towards communists and activists.
+The verbal arguments and demonizing of the Aquino’s to the victim-blaming the Marcoses towards communists and activists, I’ve used them.

-I’ve used them, most often successfully, influencing people around me and arguing them down, those people who had a very small amount of information between their ears (technically like me but worse).
+I’ve used all of these arguments, most often successfully, influencing people around me and arguing them down, those people who had a minimal amount of information between their ears (technically like me but worse).

-And to make it far worse, fate was on my side, as I can easily dismiss all that is negative in society at the time and point at the ‘effectiveness of Martial Law’ in instilling ‘discipline’ because yes the country in a way is really messed up no matter how one looks at it (only for me to find out it was mostly because of Marcos).
+And to make it far worse, fate was on my side, as I can easily dismiss all that is negative in society at the time and point at the ‘effectiveness of Martial Law’ in instilling ‘discipline.’

-IT WAS THAT EASY, I JUST GIVE PEOPLE A FALSE SENSE OF HISTORICAL GLORY AND ASSOCIATE IT WITH MARCOS.
+IT WAS THAT EASY; I GIVE PEOPLE A FALSE SENSE OF HISTORICAL GLORY AND ASSOCIATE IT WITH MARCOS.

 Or perhaps because nobody bothered to correct me and challenge what I know.

-So, I totally get it when Marcos apologists are the way they are, it is because they weren’t born that way, it is because they were grown that way.
+So, I get it when Marcos apologists are the way they are, and it is because they weren’t born that way; it is because they were grown that way.